 There are certain things you can avoid doing to help with SPD in pregnancy.
 In severe cases you can even use a rolling walker (I know, not the coolest!).
 You can also lean into a stroller or grocery cart to offload your pelvis a little when out and about.

 Avoid standing on one leg during pregnancy.
 This can shift and shear the pubic bone joint and compromise balance.
 Sitting down will help prevent pain.
 Other exercises to avoid are below.

 You should avoid anything that causes you to separate your knees and can put stress on the pubic bone (like a deep squat).
 Here’s what to avoid:

 - Deep squats

 - Yoga poses like warrior poses, crescent pose and pigeon pose

 - Butterfly inner thigh stretch

 - That thigh machine at the gym

 Pelvic organ prolapse (POP) vs symphysis pubis dysfunction (SPD)

 Both affect the pelvic regions.
 POP occurs when the pelvic organs—such as the bladder, uterus, or rectum—drop down and press into or out of the vagina.
-SPD is a condition where the pelvic bones become misaligned, causing pain and discomfort in the joints around the pubic area.
+SPD is a condition where the pelvic bones are misaligned, causing pain and discomfort in the joints around the pubic area.